microlithix/AnsiParser/Doc/docs/ControlSequences.md

 ## Select Graphic Rendition

-When the control function is `"m"` ([ControlFunction.SGR](xref:Microlithic.Text.Ansi.ControlFunction.SGR)), the control sequence is to be interpreated as a Select Graphic Rendition (SGR) sequence.
-[ECMA-48](References.md#ecma-48) specifies that an SGR control sequence may contain multiple parameters, each of which specifies a particular graphic rendition aspect such as bold, italicized, underlined, etc. The <xref:Microlithic.Text.Ansi.GraphicRenditionSelector> class defines constants for the permissible parameter values.
+When the control function is `"m"` ([ControlFunction.SGR](xref:Microlithix.Text.Ansi.ControlFunction.SGR)), the control sequence is to be interpreated as a Select Graphic Rendition (SGR) sequence.
+[ECMA-48](References.md#ecma-48) specifies that an SGR control sequence may contain multiple parameters, each of which specifies a particular graphic rendition aspect such as bold, italicized, underlined, etc. The <xref:Microlithix.Text.Ansi.GraphicRenditionSelector> class defines constants for the permissible parameter values.
 For example, the following control sequence will cause subsequent printable characters to be bold and underlined:

 ```csharp
 "\u001b[1;4m"